isl-org/OpenBot/android/robot/README.md

 ### Main Menu

 The app starts with a menu screen that shows all available screens.
-The settings screen can be opened with a click on the icon at the top of right corner.
+The settings screen can be opened with a click on the icon at the top right corner.
 By clicking on the other icons the user can access various screens whose functionalities are explained in the following.

 <p align="left">
 <img src="../../docs/images/screen_main.jpg" alt="Main Menu" width="21.6%"/>